Lexpeartha/portfolio/content/projects/azerbaijan.md

 ### Athlete Registrations

 The less flashy sibling, but equally important.
-This app handles athlete registration for the Ministry, giving them a streamlined way to record and track athletes across sports disciplines.
+Athlete Registrations app handles athlete registration for the Ministry, giving them a streamlined way to record and track athletes across sports disciplines.
 The agent can fetch and answer pretty much any question about registered athletes: from counting how many there are in a certain region to ranking them by the number of competition achievements.

 ![Athletes Registration agent querying based on a question](/images/projects/azerbaijan/athletes-query.png){.highlight-image}